Printing Terms

 Copy

-the written information and other text used in advertising and printed material.
+The written information and other text used in advertising and printed material.

-Copyright (©)
+Copyright ©

 A group of legal rights granted to the author or creator of written or visual work.
-All work appearing with the � symbol or the word “copyright” is protected by its creator or his heirs.
-For more information, contact your attorney.
+All work appearing with the copyright symbol or the word “Copyright” is protected by its creator or his heirs.
+For more information, contact an attorney.

 Copy Writer

-The individual who writes the written information or “copy” for an advertisement, newsletter, publication or brochure.
+The individual who writes the written information or copy for an advertisement, newsletter, publication or brochure.

 Cotton Paper